baldeeb/ganocs/README.md

 <img
   src="./docs/GANOCS-Diagram-with-background.png"
-  alt="The left is a depiction of a supervised method and to the right a depiction of our proposed pipeline.
-Notably our pipeline does not require labels for all input data provided." style="width:100%; margin-left: auto; margin-right: auto; display: block;" />
+  alt="The left is a depiction of a supervised method and to the right is a depiction of our proposed pipeline.
+Noteably our pipeline does not require labels for all input data provided." style="width:100%; margin-left: auto; margin-right: auto; display: block;" />

-We show that our method is capable of producing normalize object coordiate maps smoother over unseen data.
-Further grounding of the discriminator using sparse depth is a primising next step for this work.
+We show that our method is capable of producing normalize object coordinate maps more smooth over unseen data.
+Further grounding of the discriminator using sparse depth is a promising next step for this work.

 <img
   src="./docs/GANOCS-results.png"
-  alt="Results comparing the qualitative results of the supervised work vs our proposed pipeline when trained using only simlated labels data and tested on real data." style="width:75%; margin-left: auto; margin-right: auto; display: block;" />
+  alt="Results comparing the qualitative results of the supervised work vs our proposed pipeline when trained using only simulated labels data and tested on real data." style="width:75%; margin-left: auto; margin-right: auto; display: block;" />

 ## Dataset

-We use the dataset forom [the original NOCS work](https://github.com/hughw19/NOCS_CVPR2019).
-We do run some eperiments using [dataset generated through habitat](https://github.com/baldeeb/habitat_datagen_util) and use [rosbag wrappers](https://github.com/baldeeb/rosbag_data_utils) to run some tests on lab collected data.
+We use the dataset from [the original NOCS work](https://github.com/hughw19/NOCS_CVPR2019).
+We do run some experiments using [dataset generated through habitat](https://github.com/baldeeb/habitat_datagen_util) and use [rosbag wrappers](https://github.com/baldeeb/rosbag_data_utils) to run some tests on lab collected data.

 ## Installation

-The folllowing packages are required:
+The following packages are required:

 ``` #!/bin/bash
 conda install -c conda-forge pycocotools